Join us in Chicago for AHA26!

 #AHRSyllabus

 The #AHRSyllabus is a collaborative project designed to help teachers and students look "under the hood" at how historians in the early 21st century do the work of history.
-Each contribution to the syllabus will feature a practical hands-on teaching module that foregrounds innovative uses of historical method in the classroom.

 College, Career, and Civic Life (C3) Framework

 In 2013, the AHA, National Council for the Social Studies, and 13 other professional organizations collaborated to produce the College, Career, and Civic Life (C3) Framework for Social Studies State Standards.
-This document continues to influence education policy at the classroom, district, and state level.

 Flashpoints: Free Speech in American History, Culture, and Society

-PEN America and the AHA developed the Flashpoints event series to present the history of free speech in American democracy to public audiences around the United States.<
+PEN America and the AHA developed the Flashpoints event series to present the history of free speech in American democracy to public audiences around the United States.

 For Educators: Explaining Today